Battery charging and swapping represents a significant proportion of operational expenditure. There are 3 main ways to reduce these costs.

 - A free-floating service should always give users the freedom to travel and park wherever they want (within reason).
 If the need to park at a station is enforced, it detracts from the user experience.

 - Unless you are using ‘infinite’ stations that function without individual docks for each vehicle, space is limited.
-It would be unfair to penalize a user for not using a station if they can’t physically park there.
+It would be unfair to penalise a user for not using a station if they can’t physically park there.

 An incentive may look like: